Sunao is a platform for openly sharing insights into the practice of public health and evaluation research.

 A critical and evaluative thinking mindset applied by individuals, students, researchers, and practitioners, to promote health for all.

 STEVEN LAM, MPH, PhD candidate

 Hi!
 My name is Steven Lam and I am a public health researcher, program evaluator, and PhD candidate with five years of professional experience in generating, communicating, and assessing knowledge to improve development policies and programs worldwide.
-My interests include global environmental health, Indigenous health, food security, climate change, and social justice.
+My broad research interests include environmental health, Indigenous health, food security, climate change, gender, and social justice.

 Sometimes I self-identify as a writer.
 I write mainly for peer-reviewed journals and personal diaries (my own, of course!).
 Recognizing how inaccessible both can be, and my desire to share my experiences and interests to the wider public, I decided to create sunao.ca.
 Here, I plan to contribute posts that highlight some of the stories behind public health research and evaluation (I find that we don’t do this well, or often enough).
 I hope these insights will be useful to you, such that you can apply them in your own work.